tgum/tgum.github.io/pages/md_guide.md

 	[To make a link put the name of the link in square brackets
 	and then put the URL in parentheses.](https://like.that)

-	- to
-	- make an
-	- unordered list
-	- use - at the
-	- start of each item
-	1. for ordered
-	1. lists use
-	1. 1.

 	~~To make strikethoughs put ~~ around your text.~~